The Black Angels – Indigo Meadow

 The album’s closing track Black Isn’t Black reverts back to the doom-laden feel of the start of the album, with Maas doing his Ozzy impression again and Christian Bland laying down a nice fuzzy riff.
 It’s a great closing song, but seems a little out of place after some of the follies that have come before it.

-Indigo Meadow is out now on Blue Horizon Ventures
+Indigo Meadow is out now on Blue Horizon Ventures.
+For further information or to order the album visit The Black Angels’ website here.

 Watch the video for Don’t Play With Guns here: